erwin314/fronius-limit-cli/README.md

 fronius-limit-cli --base-url http://192.168.1.100 --password YourPassword! -1
 ```

+## Inverter Configuration

+For this tool to work correctly, you must configure the controlling priorities in your Fronius inverter's web interface.
+This tool interacts with the **Dynamic power reduction** setting.

+To configure this, navigate to your inverter's web interface -> **DNO** settings -> **Controlling Priorities**.

+### Example: Victron Dynamic ESS Integration

+If you are using this tool alongside a Victron energy system with Dynamic ESS, you can set the priorities to allow this CLI tool to override the Victron system when necessary.

+Configure the priorities from highest (1) to lowest (3):
+1. **Dynamic power reduction** (Used by this CLI tool)
+2. **Controlling via Modbus** (Used by Victron Dynamic ESS)
+3. **IO control**

+With this configuration, the CLI tool has the highest priority.
+When a limit is set via the CLI, it will actively override the limit set by the Victron system via Modbus.
+When the CLI limit is unset (e.g. by providing a negative value), control gracefully falls back to Victron.

 ## Downloads & Distribution Binaries

 Pre-compiled binaries are built automatically and available for download in the **Releases** section.
 Download the appropriate binary for your system: